-- incur unplanned costs; - be delayed in obtaining or fail to obtain marketing approval for product candidates; - obtain marketing approval in some countries and not in others; - obtain marketing approval for indications or patient populations that are not as broad as intended or desired; - obtain marketing approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; - be subject to changes in the way the product is administered; - have regulatory authorities withdraw or suspend their approval of the product or impose restrictions on its distribution; - be sued; or - experience damage to our reputation.
+- incur unplanned costs; - be delayed in obtaining or fail to obtain marketing approval for product candidates; - obtain marketing approval in some countries and not in others; - obtain marketing approval for indications or patient populations that are not as broad as intended or desired; - obtain marketing approval with labeling that includes significant use or distribution restrictions or safety warnings, including boxed warnings; - be subject to additional post-marketing testing requirements; - be subject to changes in the way the product is administered; - have regulatory authorities withdraw or suspend their approval of the product or impose restrictions on its distribution; - be sued; or - · experience damage to our reputation.

 If we experience delays or quality issues in the conduct, completion or termination of any clinical trial of our product candidates, the approval and commercial prospects of such product candidate will be harmed, and our ability to generate product revenues from such product candidate will be delayed.
-In addition, any delays in completing our clinical trials will increase our costs, slow down our product candidate development and approval process and jeopardize our ability to commercial exclusivity.
+In addition, any delays in completing our clinical trials will increase our costs, slow down our product candidate development and approval process and jeopardize our ability to commence product sales and generate revenues.
+Any delays in completing our clinical trials for our product candidates may also decrease the period of commercial exclusivity.
 In addition, many of the factors that could cause a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory approval of our product candidates.